dbednarski/beacon/README.md

 Installing Beacon Package
 ------

-1. First, install the required package `bc`.
+1. First, install the required packages `bc` and `git`.
 For instance, in Debian-based distributions, type

 ```
-$ sudo apt-get install bc
+$ sudo apt-get install bc git
 ```

-2. Now, assuming that you are within your IRAF installation directory, go to `extern/` subdirectory to install the Beacon package and type
+2. Now, assuming that you are within your IRAF installation directory, go to `extern/` subdirectory to install properly the Beacon package by typing

 ```
 $ git clone https://github.com/dbednarski/beacon.git